Skip to main content

 Research Interests

-He is interested in examining the medieval Sufi brotherhoods that promoted “Shiʿa sympathy” across social and cultural boundaries in premodern Islam in terms of the human search for meaning, drawing inspiration from anthropologies of morality and belonging as well as ethnographic theory.
+He is interested in examining the medieval Sufi brotherhoods that promoted “Shiʿa sympathy” across social and cultural boundaries in premodern Islam.
 His research also investigates the role that economic and political pressures played in transforming this forgotten landscape of confessional ambiguity into one of sectarian conflict.

 Arthur is equally passionate about questions of theory and method in the study of religion, disciplinary boundaries between intellectual and social history, and in what ways continuing the centuries-old practice of "studying Islam" according to Euro-American methods of scholarship can contribute to the humanities and liberal arts situated in global context today.